-The insider advice on this page is from Wendy’s Trusted Travel Expert for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.

 A former corporate attorney, Sheri Doyle brings her legal-eagle eye for detail to the itineraries she crafts.
 She plans urban and adventure trips all over the Pacific Northwest—in both the United States and Canada—as well as the northern California coast and parts of the Canadian Rockies.
 Her self-drive itineraries typically run to 20 pages, covering everything from detailed driving directions to activity suggestions and restaurant recommendations in each location.
 Geared to your interests and preferences, each itinerary is a personalized guidebook to save you hours of research time.
 As a resident of Seattle for nearly three decades, Sheri has traveled extensively within the region; she’s repeatedly hiked the trails, kayaked the waters, slurped the oysters, and attended the jazz concerts at every place she recommends.
 She has slept at most of the hotels, too, and gets preferred rates at many of the top properties, which saves her clients a bundle—especially in the popular summer months.
 Sheri was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.